djalbat/reaction/README.md

 Contexts are handled slightly differently.
 React elements can only pass down a context to child elements, and those child elements can only receive a context, in its entirety.
 However, the current context is available as `this.context` when the `getChildContext()` method is invoked, or passed as the second argument of the `getChildContext()` method in the case of functions, so you can make programmatic decisions about what context to pass down to children.

+Functional components are entirely stateless in the sense that any `getInitialState()` method defined on the function in question is ignored.
+Similarly any `getChildContext()` method is ignored.
+However, such functions are passed two arguments, namely `props` *and* `context`, the latter being the child context of the parent element, if any.

 ## Functionality that is not supported

 - Of the component lifecycle, all methods except `componentDidMount()` and `componentWillUnmount()` are *not* supported.